Renter Application Process and Admittance Criteria

 - Once notified that your screening is complete and meets our standards, you will have 48 hours to execute a pre-lease and submit a $500 fee to hold the property.
 This fee will become part of your security deposit when you sign a lease.
 If you fail to meet this time limit you will no longer be considered to be in first position for the property.
 If you do not move into the property applied for as agreed, the $500 will be forfeited to Action Property Management.

-NOTE: ALL applicants with a pet or service animal or companion animal must create a profile at PetProfiles.com before we will process your rental application.
-There is a $20 pet profile application fee.
-Companion and service animal profile applications are free.
+- ALL applicants with a pet or service animal or companion animal must create a profile at PetScreening.com before we will process your rental application.
+There is a $20 pet profile application fee (additional pets are $15 each).
+Companion and service animal profiles are free.
 To learn more please watch a short video at this link.

 Please read our Resident Admittance Policy, below.
-It describes how we score your application once we receive the screening report from Rental Services, Inc. This document must be signed, dated, and returned before we will make an appointment to view the inside of one of our rental homes.
-Every adult applicant for residency must be able meet the criteria outlined below or will not qualify to rent from Action Property Management.
+It describes how we score your application once we receive the screening report from Rental Services, Inc. Every adult applicant for residency must be able meet the criteria outlined below or will not qualify to rent from Action Property Management.

 RESIDENT ADMITTANCE POLICY